Table of contents

 Real-time visibility across your full stack

-The New Relic Digital Intelligence Platform is designed to provide visibility through all the different parts of the technology stack to help you quickly troubleshoot any issues that may be degrading the shopping experience for your customers.
+The New Relic platform is designed to provide visibility through all the different parts of the technology stack to help you quickly troubleshoot any issues that may be degrading the shopping experience for your customers.

 That’s important, because your customers have no sense of whether it’s the frontend, backend, infrastructure, or third-party payment processor causing an error—they simply bounce to the competition if they can’t buy what they want.
 No matter the cause, the frustration of not being able to make a purchase can trigger huge losses for your businesses—lost revenue, customer dissatisfaction, poor site reviews, and more.